agentmorris/usgs-geese/README.md

 For anyone looking at this repo and getting excited about that image, let's be super-duper-clear that *that is a ground truth image*.
 Not the results don't look good too, but this image isn't results, it's ground truth.

 The annotations you can vaguely see as different colors correspond to different species of goose.
-Most of this folder operates on 1280x1280 patches that look like this:
+Most of this repo operates on 1280x1280 patches that look like this:

 <img src="annotated_patch.png">